oamg/leapp-repository/docs/howto-inhibit-upgrade.md

 If there is at least one Report message produced before the Report phase, the upgrade will be stopped in the Reports phase, in which the messages are being collected.
-It means that any Report message produced **after** the Report phase will have **no** inhibiting effect.
+It means that any Report message produced **after** the Report phase will **not** have inhibiting effect.
 The details mentioned in the Report messages will be part of the report available to the user to review.